Two down, and two to go!

 You're not old!!!

-Nah young empty nesters Wink
+Nah young empty nesters :wink:

-I have 7 days to go Sad
+I have 7 days to go :(

 I know exactly how you feel!!
 My kids were 5 years apart and I thought I would have a reprieve but the #1 son took an extra year and got his MS then #2 daughter transferred schools late (her Jr year) so will need 5 years to complete her program.
-So by the end of this year I'll have had "the college experience" for TEN YEARS................OH MY Shocked
+So by the end of this year I'll have had "the college experience" for TEN YEARS................OH MY 8O

 Good LUCK!